Slovenia Green Day

 In 2009, the Slovenian Tourist Board developed strategic focuses in the field of green tourism.
 In 2014, the public agency SPIRIT Slovenija, in cooperation with operators and experts in sustainable tourism, used strategic focuses to draft the “Green Scheme of Slovenian Tourism«, which is based on European (ETIS) and global (GSTC) criteria and recommends the use of the GSTR tool for measuring performance in the field of introducing green operations.

-The Green Scheme is a system that combines all sustainable development efforts under the umbrella brand SLOVENIA GREEN, it enables comparisons with other green destinations around the world, and adds national character, which makes it possible to more easily position of green Slovenia on the global map.
+The Green Scheme of Slovenian Tourism (GSST) is a system that combines all sustainable development efforts under the umbrella brand SLOVENIA GREEN, it enables comparisons with other green destinations around the world, and adds national character, which makes it possible to more easily position of green Slovenia on the global map.
 In 2015, we started to implement the scheme at the level of destinations and accomodations.
 As of August 2015, these tasks were assumed by the Slovenian Tourist Board, which once again works independently.
 For more information about the scheme have a look at GSST Short Overview 2017.

 To get more information on how to join the Green Scheme of Tourism, please contact: